kirisky/DragonTrainer/README.md

 ## Mission Description

 #### solution
-only pick missions in difficulties with the following difficulty order
+only pick missions in difficulties with the following difficulty order.
+That means pick Sure thing first.
+If you cannot find sure thing anymore, pick piece of cake.
+And so on.
 1. Sure thing
 2. Piece of cake
 3. Walk in the park